darthur93/Capstone-Image-Recognition/README.md

 ![caterpillar1](https://user-images.githubusercontent.com/92397941/151287860-c617fcb2-544f-4e33-8231-04350f1b6411.jpg)\
 In order to compensate for the lack of data, I transformed the data being used by rotating and flipping it.
 ## Modeling
-I created a neural network, with 3 hidden layers.
-My best model used the relu activation function, but only had an accuracy of 13%.

 ![image](https://user-images.githubusercontent.com/92397941/150362319-7029fa69-1e60-4362-992b-ec8ac30a84ae.png)
 ![image](https://user-images.githubusercontent.com/92397941/150362354-53cf5ee7-0a36-4c1e-b0d8-2651c806a9fa.png)
+I will be using the accuracy metric, because of the low cost of false positives.
+My final Model is the Dense Net, which had an accuracy score of 13% on training data The model had an accuracy of 11% on testing data This Model is not good enough for it to be deployed.
+It first needs to be improved

 ## Summary